Institution

 - Male Staff

-We have about 1,000 people, encompassing 34 nationalities across 13 offices in 9 countries.
-About 60% of our staff are Singaporeans.
+We have about 960 people, encompassing 32 nationalities across 13 offices in 9 countries.
+64% of our staff are Singaporeans.

 Doing Good Together